github-education-resources/GitHubGraduation-2022/_data/Aakash12980/aakash12980.md

 ---
 name: Aakash Bhandari
 institution: Deerwalk Institute of Technology 🚩
-quote: In the life full of busyness, I hope you are taking some time to live your actual life.
+quote: In the life full of busyness, I hope you're taking some time to live your actual life.
 github_user: aakash12980
 ---